CodewithAbhi7/NexGenTutor/README.md

 Key features:
-- Select dataset theorems or provide a custom topic + description.
-- Choose Main and Helper LLM models (populated from `src/utils/allowed_models.json` or custom string).
+- Generate STEM videos from custom topics or curated datasets
+- Multi-agent pipeline with LLM orchestration (planner + helper models)
+- RAG integration for context-aware and accurate explanations
+- Manim-based scene generation with automatic video composition
+- Multimodal TTS for synchronized narration
+- Interactive Streamlit UI with model selection, controls, and scene previews
+- Built-in retry mechanism (up to 4 attempts) with failure handling for robust generation
+- Preview combined topic video if present; otherwise preview main scene files only (scene1.mp4, scene2.mp4, ...).
 - Start the full generation pipeline (planning + rendering) from the UI.
-- Preview combined topic video if present; otherwise preview main scene files only (scene1.mp4, scene2.mp4, ...).
-- The UI injects a small compatibility shim (a CLI-like `args` namespace) when running the generator so no changes to `src/` are necessary.
+- Modular and configurable architecture for experimentation and scaling

 ## Downloading Generated Video Data
 Skip this section if you just want to try out the code.